MicrosoftDocs/navdevitpro-content-pr/fin-graph/resources/dynamics_overview.md

 ## Authorization
 Use the Azure AD v.20 endpoint to authenticate Dynamics 365 for Financials APIs.
 All APIs require the `Authorization: Bearer {access-token}` request header.
 For more information about authorization, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
-One of the following [permission scopes](https://developer.microsoft.com/en-us/graph/docs/authorization/permission_scopes) is required to use Dynamics 365 for Financials resource:
-- (?)
-- (?)

 ## Common Dynamics 365 for Financials scenarios